bgnetworks/meta-essa-c444/README.md

 ## Quick Start Guide

-See the Guide for instructions on installing repo.
+See the Quick Start Guide for instructions on installing repo.

 #### 1. Install the WinSystems Linux BSP & BGN-ESSA repo